Twenty Two (The Twilight Zone)

 "Twenty Two" is episode 53 of the American television series The Twilight Zone.
-The story was adapted by Rod Serling from a short anecdote in the 1944 Bennett Cerf Random House anthology Famous Ghost Stories, which itself was an adaptation of "The Bus-Conductor", a short story by E. F. Benson published in The Pall Mall Magazine in 1906.
+The story was adapted by Rod Serling from a short anecdote in the 1944 Bennett Cerf Random House anthology Famous Ghost Stories, which itself was an adaptation of "The Bus-Conductor", a short story by E. F. Benson published in The Pall Mall Magazine in 1906, which was also adapted in the 1945 horror anthology Dead Of Night.
 It was one of the six episodes of the second season that were shot on videotape in a short-lived experiment aimed at cutting costs, and was directed by Jack Smight.

 Opening narration

 This is Miss Liz Powell.
 She's a professional dancer and she's in the hospital as a result of overwork and nervous fatigue.
 And at this moment we have just finished walking with her in a nightmare.
 In a moment she'll wake up and we'll remain at her side.
 The problem here is that both Miss Powell and you will reach a point where it might be difficult to decide which is reality and which is nightmare, a problem uncommon perhaps but rather peculiar to the Twilight Zone.